 Main Subheading

 To understand where a magnetic field is strongest, we need to first understand the origin and behavior of magnetic fields.
 Magnetic fields are created by moving electric charges.
-This fundamental principle applies whether we're talking about the tiny currents within an atom or the massive flows of molten iron deep within the Earth.
+So this fundamental principle applies whether we're talking about the tiny currents within an atom or the massive flows of molten iron deep within the Earth.
 The strength of a magnetic field is typically measured in units of Tesla (T) or Gauss (G), where 1 Tesla equals 10,000 Gauss.

 Comprehensive Overview